 The first was how terrible of a job they did locking up young stars to contracts built to extend their window of World Series contention.
 Sure they have Rizzo and Hendricks signed long term, but that is about it.
 Secondly was their inability to unload Kris Bryant in the offseason and being forced to deal with a grievance from the disgruntled third-baseman.
 Word on the street is the Cubs want way too much for Bryant when much of the league doesn’t view him as a top-30 player anymore.
 A number of former GMs essentially said that their asking price is a joke and no team would be foolish enough to take them up on it.

 So, in summation.
-The 2020 Cubs have pissed off their best player, lost a coach plus a significant amount of talent, and have no money to replace a single one of them.
+As we head quickly towards opening day of the MLB season, the 2020 Cubs have pissed off their best player, lost a coach plus a significant amount of talent, and have no money to replace a single one of them.

 Offseason Losses: C Jonathan Lucroy, 2B Addison Russell, 2B Clayton Daniel, 2B Ben Zobrist, CF Tony Kemp, RF Nicholas Castellanos, RHP Travis Lakins, RHP Kendall Graveman, RHP Jharel Cotton, RHP Steve Cishek, RHP Brandon Kintzler, RHP Pedro Strop, RHP David Phelps, RHP Tony Barnette, LHP Danny Hultzen, LHP Derek Holland, LHP Xavier Cedeno, LHP Cole Hamels.